---

 Trail Builders receive fire suppression training

-When the camp grounds open there will be regular police and U. S. Forest Ranger patrolls to assist in keeping the peace and making the area safe for campers, hikers, bikers, climbers, and picknickers.
-The USFS will maintain radio and telephone contact with law enforcement officers, and presumably any problem -- with medical emergencies or other campers -- can be handled by police when they're called by the Forest Service Rangers or trained volunteers staffing the Visitor Center.
+The USFS maintains radio and telephone contact with law enforcement officers, and presumably any problem -- with medical emergencies or other campers -- can be handled by police when they're called by the Forest Service Rangers or trained volunteers staffing the Visitor Center.

-The Rincon Fire Station crew of first responders presumably have crew who are trained in medical emergencies, however they are stationed about 12 or 13 miles from the center of the Crystal Lake camp grounds, and there is no established helicopter landing area.
+The Rincon Fire Station (PDF)crew of first responders presumably have crew who are trained in medical emergencies however they are stationed about 12 or 13 miles from the center of the Crystal Lake camp grounds.
+There are no guarentees that medical help will be available.

 Site map is at: Crystal Lake site map